curiousest/curiousest.github.io/_drafts/tabum/monk-dialogue.md

 Right.
 Doing the right things usually makes you happy.

 Yes, our bodies are highly-tuned emotion machines.
 Now, you almost have it Dan.
-You have the two components for the meaning of life: survive and find purpose.
-I recommend you add happiness to make existence more comfortable.
-Now put them together - here's something to draw on.
+I recommend you add happiness or some similar emotion to make existence more comfortable.

-I feel like a child.

-"You are a baby.
-This is the mirror."
-Tabum let out between Elidad's gritted teeth.

-Dan scribbled out a diagram.
-Elidad took it and added some notes.

 [image]